douggal/advent-of-code-2022/README.md

 or one by one in order?
 To me it's not clear what to do.

 At first it appeared the LinkedList<T> in C# .NET Base Class Library would be ideal.
 But on reconsideration a List<T> with its Insert() method seemed easier to use.
-The LinkedList<T> doesn't seem to allow arbitrary "pointer" to a node.
-There's no index to the nodes in the list.
-For this problem it means searching from the beginniing of the list each time to find node N units ahead or behind the current one.
+Also items have an index for calculations.

 TODO: retry with [LinkedList<T>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.linkedlist-1?view=net-7.0).
 A "pointer" can be obtained from Previous and Next properties of each node (LinkedListNode<T>), e.g.,